ove/ove-asset-manager/docs/Install.md

 ```

 While this docker setup is perfect for testing, it is recommended to use a bare-metal install in production.
-Please see the [MINIO install guide](https://docs.minio.io/) for more details.
+Please refer the [MinIO documentation](https://docs.minio.io/) for more details.

-## Docker without installer
+## Alternative installation for a Docker environment without using OVE installers

 It is possible to run the Asset Manager services with Docker without using docker-compose.
 However, this guide uses docker-compose, as this allows the configuration to be expressed as blocks of